yyolk/leetcode_dailies/README.md

 Each problem has at least the date.
 Most if not all have the problem number.
 For a query'able `question` to the leetcode graphQL endpoint, you want to have the `titleSlug`.
 This is extractable from the link, and is a requested field in the `generate_active_daily` process.

-## TODO
-- [ ] Add backlinks to any that are missing, for the few that don't have a link a manual search through the frontend is possible; but an attempt to guess the slug could be a useful utility